BenKuhnhaeuser/PhyloFrame/README.md

 Notes:
 - Software versions are specified in the methods section of the paper
-- Exemplary workflow for taxon "Calamoid1" and gene "Gene1"
+- Exemplary workflow for taxon "Calamoid1" and exon "Gene1"
+- Identical parameters used for exons and supercontigs

 ## 1. Quality control of sequence data
 ```fastqc Calamoid1_R*_001.fastq --extract``` produces files for visual inspection\